Ananda College

+Ananda College (ආනන්ද විද්යාලය) is a Prestigious Buddhist school in Colombo, Sri Lanka.
+It is often known as "The Pinnacle of buddhist education " It is the largest national Buddhist school for boys in Sri Lanka, with a student population exceeding 8000 across 13 grades.
+It was established as the Buddhist English high school by Colonel Henry Steel Olcott in 1886, following the national renaissance which took place in latter half of the colonial Ceylon.

 Early history

-Following a meeting of Buddhists at Pettah, under the patronage of Hikkaduwe Sri Sumangala Thera, an English-Buddhist school was inaugurated at 19 Prince Street on 1 November 1886 by the Buddhist Theosophical Society.
-The first session was attended by 37 students.
+Following a meeting of Buddhists at Pettah, under the patronage of Hikkaduwe Sri Sumangala Thera, an English-Buddhist school was inaugurated at 19 Prince Street on 1st of November 1886 by the Buddhist Theosophical Society.
+The 1st session was attended by 37 students.
 In 1888, when about 130 boys were attending, it moved to 61 Maliban Street.
 C. W. Leadbeater was appointed the first principal of Ananda today.

 By the time the school was officially registered in March 1889, there were 120 students.
 That same year, J. P. R. Weerasuriya became the first Anandian to pass the Cambridge junior examination.
-The Cambridge graduate and confessed Buddhist A. E. Bultjens became principal.
+The Cambridge graduate and confessed Buddhist A. E. Buultjens became principal.

 In March 1890, the school's proximity to a Catholic school led to controversy—and a move to 54 Maliban Street where further growth ensued, and student enrollments rose to 200 in September 1892 and 270 in 1894.
 As principals followed Don Baron Jayatilaka.
 That year, Mr. Tudor Rajapaksha donated 3.2 acre of land and the school was relocated in the suburb of Maradana.
 On 17 August 1895, the former English Buddhist School was renamed to Ananda College Colombo with R. A. Mirando serving as its manager till his death during the 1915 riots.

 When Patrick de Silva Kularatne took over in 1918 attendance was 450 which rapidly increased to 1000 two years later.
 At this time the annual budget was 80000 Rs.

 By 1961, the college had officially become a government school.